K-theory and index theory on manifolds with a proper Lie group action: Introduction

 The main index theory results for the transversally elliptic case were presented in sections 6, 7 and 8 of \cite{Ka16}.
 Unfortunately, there were errors in sections 7 and 8 of \cite{Ka16}.
 The corrections are given in the present paper.
 The main index theorem 8.18 of \cite{Ka16} is correct and is reproved in section 10 below.

 The theory of leaf-wise operators (when the leaves are orbits of a Lie group action) is developed in the present paper from the basic definitions to the final index theorem.
-Although there are some common points in the group action case and the case of leaf-wise operators on general singular foliations (\cite{A-Sk II, A-Sk III}), methods available in the group action case give much more concrete results.
+Although there are some common points in the group action case and the general case of leaf-wise operators on singular foliations (\cite{A-Sk II, A-Sk III}), the results in the group action case are more concrete.

 {\bf Brief contents:}

 -- The basics of the coarse PDO calculus: sections 2--3.

 -- \Cst-algebras associated with a group action: section 4.